Managing Finances and Strategic Decision Making

 Module code: MN7703

 Strategic decisions lie at the heart of many of the challenges that confront the senior managers of any organisation.
-A rapidly changing, complex, ambiguous, and highly uncertain environment can threaten the performance of an organisation.
+A rapidly changing, complex, ambiguous, and highly uncertain environment can threaten its performance.
 Managers need to be able to think strategically in order to respond effectively to these challenges, whilst at the same time embracing the opportunities that change presents.
 Effective strategic thinking assures the sustainable survival of the organisation in the long run.

-Thinking strategically requires frameworks that will shape these decisions.
-These frameworks draw upon knowledge found in the disciplines of economics and accountancy.
-In particular knowledge about demand; costs; pricing; the measurement of financial performance and the macro trends taking place in the wider decision environment.
+Thinking strategically requires frameworks that will shape these decisions, which can be found in the disciplines of economics and accountancy.
+In particular knowledge about demand, costs, pricing, the measurement of financial performance and the macro trends taking place in the wider decision environment will be explored.
 A strategic perspective, however, moves beyond these narrow knowledge bases and seeks to use them to establish policies and core competences that will assure the sustainability of the organisation in the long run.

-This module will provide you with the skills that are necessary for thinking strategically along with the critical skills that are required to evaluate the foundations of many current strategic practices.
+This module will provide you with the skills necessary for thinking strategically, along with the critical skills that are required to evaluate the foundations of many current strategic practices.

 - Strategy, value and innovation